-Fear.
-Everyone must have experienced it.
-How brave someone could be, fear must have been experienced.
-But fear is not just simply human nature, but also an evil spirit.
-If we would not overcome it from the start, it will paralyze us.
+Fear is something that everyone must have experienced, no matter how brave they may be.
+However, fear is not just a natural human emotion, but also an evil spirit.
+If we do not overcome it from the beginning, it can paralyze us.

-Gideon’s story is an example in the Bible that tells how every believer should triumph over this fear.
-The story is there in Judges chapters 6 to 8.
-Gideon was found by God threshing wheat in a winepress.
-He did this to hide himself and his wheat from the attacks of the Midianites who always came to plunder Israel in those days.
+The story of Gideon in the Bible provides an example of how every believer should triumph over fear.
+It can be found in Judges chapters 6 to 8.
+Gideon was discovered by God while he was threshing wheat in a winepress, as he was attempting to hide himself and his wheat from the Midianites who frequently raided Israel during that time.

 Judges 6:11 ESV, Now the angel of the LORD came and sat under the terebinth at Ophrah, which belonged to Joash the Abiezrite, while his son Gideon was beating out wheat in the winepress to hide it from the Midianites.